LadyLioness951/Culture-Cookbook/README.md

 * Turn Ingredients into listed items
 * Turn directions into a listed item
 * Make an admin so I can aprove the pictures that are being uploaded
-* Add love, like and dislike functionality to my recipes